Rupiah Token (IDRT) Price Reaches $0.0001 on Top Exchanges

-Rupiah Token (CURRENCY:IDRT) traded down 0.2% against the US dollar during the 1 day period ending at 18:00 PM E.T. on October 11th.
-During the last seven days, Rupiah Token has traded 0.1% lower against the US dollar.
+Rupiah Token (CURRENCY:IDRT) traded up 0.1% against the US dollar during the 1 day period ending at 14:00 PM E.T. on October 13th.
+Rupiah Token has a market cap of $7.12 million and $1.28 million worth of Rupiah Token was traded on exchanges in the last 24 hours.
 One Rupiah Token coin can currently be bought for $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.
-Rupiah Token has a market cap of $7.10 million and $754,903.00 worth of Rupiah Token was traded on exchanges in the last 24 hours.
+During the last seven days, Rupiah Token has traded 0.1% higher against the US dollar.

 Here’s how other cryptocurrencies have performed during the last 24 hours: